 - ‘Currency’ field for Deal Amount (chose the currency that you will be using).

 - ‘Probability’ field for Probability.

 - ‘Formula’ field for Forecasted revenue.
 In this case the formula will look like this:

 Then, once you enter Deal amount and Probability, the Forecasted Revenue will be automatically calculated as shown below.

 - ‘Date’ field for Close date.

-Once you have your Deals created and necessary fields filled in, you can proceed with creating a view to show you forecasted sales by month.
-The set up will be as follows:
+- Once you have your Deals created and necessary fields filled in, you can proceed with creating a view to show you forecasted sales by month.

 - Card view by Close date.
 Period: Month

 Choose the fields to show on the card:

 - Add Total forecasted sales amount for each month by clicking the three dots -> Summarize